-All proposals in response to this RFP are due no later than 5pm Alaska Standard Time (AST) March 14^{th,} 2025.
+All proposals in response to this RFP are due no later than 5pm Alaska Standard Time (AST) March 21st 2025.

-Evaluation of proposals will be conducted from March 17th, 2025, until March 21st, 2025.
-If additional information or discussions are needed with any suppliers during this window, the supplier(s) will be notified.
+Evaluation of proposals will be conducted from March 24th 2025-March 31st 2025.
+If additional information or discussions are needed with any bidders during this window, the contractor(s) will be notified.

-The selection decision for the winning supplier will be made no later than March 28^{th,} 2025.
-Upon notification of award, the contract negotiation with the selected supplier will begin immediately, with the goal of an executed contract within two weeks.
+The selection decision for the winning contractor will be made no later than April 1st 2025.
+Upon notification of award, the contract negotiation with the selected contractor will begin immediately, with the goal of an executed contract within two weeks.